-The organisation shall be called The South-East Sunday Cricket League (SESCL).
+The organisation shall be called The South-East Shires Cricket League (SESCL).

 The three main objectives of the league shall be:

 To promote competitive cricket, amongst its members via a league system and knockout competitions.

 To form a league representative side from the league clubs, which will represent the SESCL in various competitions and other fixtures, arranged by a representative team manager.

 To raise funds, sponsorship, donation, and contribution from any person or persons by way of subscription donation.

 The League shall be governed and administered by an elected Committee consisting of the following: